 Telephone number: 06-6211-1181

-Fee: Cover charge starts at 1,000 yen for 50 minutes (including one drink)
+Fee: Cover charge starts at 1,000 yen for 50 minutes (including one drink); longer packages available

 Average visit time: 50 minutes

-Located in Toshima, Tokyo, this cozy cafe is currently home to 14 adorable dogs.
+Located in Toshima, Tokyo, this cozy cafe is currently home to 14 adorable little dogs.
 You can pet them to your heart’s content, and enjoy a coffee or snack at the same time.
-Although this cafe doesn’t attract quite as many tourists, it still gets busy quickly, so don’t forget to call and make a reservation before you visit!
+Although this cafe doesn’t attract quite as many tourists as most other cafes, it still gets busy quickly, so don’t forget to call and make a reservation before you visit!